dzieciou/tree-labeller/README.rst

 Sample scenarios include:

-- Assign shop departments to products organized in a taxonomy of categories
+- Assigning shop departments to products organized in a taxonomy of categories
-- Map taxonomy of book categories in one library to flat vocabulary of book categories in another library
+- Mapping taxonomy of book categories in one library to flat vocabulary of book categories in another library
-- Annotate training data
+- Annotating training data organized in a tree